msyamkumar/cs220-f21-projects/lab-p12/README.md

 ### Project hints

 * In p12, you will need to use the `download` function as described already.
 Make sure that your function does **not** download files that have already been downloaded.
 * Using Pandas for this project, you can solve most of the questions in this project very efficiently (i.e. with a couple of lines of code).
-If you find yourself using for loops, lists and dictionaries a lot, then you might want to rewatch the lectures on Pandas (specifically boolean indexing).
+* If you find yourself using for loops, lists and dictionaries a lot, then you might want to rewatch the lectures on Pandas (specifically boolean indexing).
+* Note: sometimes you will be using lists and other data structures to manipulate the Series / DataFrame to answer questions.
+The above point does not talk about that kind of data structure usage.

 **Good luck!**